 In many sporting activities globally, winning or achieving various milestones have always been associated with celebrations.
 Players freely show their happy emotions whenever they triumph over their opponents.
 However, this culture has been different in baseball.
 The sport is regulated by some unwritten rules, which dictate the general code of conduct of its players.
 The surprising aspect of these unwritten rules is that a player cannot be penalized or punished for not adhering to them.
 They are driven by the urge to respect each other while on the field, and ensuring that they do not show each other up.
 For instance, celebrating after scoring or hitting a home run has been considered as disrespectful to the opponent.
 Although a pitcher can be overwhelmed by excitement, they are required to hold their emotions to themselves.

 However, in the recent past, these unwritten rules have started to evolve gradually.
 The millennial players have slowly embraced things that were traditionally considered unethical in the sport.
 This was as a result of observing how these rules concealed the real characters and personalities of the players.
 Consequently, marketing the sport and its star players was quite a challenge compared to other sports.
 Nowadays, the traditional, restrictive decorum has been gradually abandoned in favor of personality-driven enthusiasm.
-As a result, the fans and audience can easily relate to the emotions and sentiments of individual personalities, hence easier marketability in such platforms as Betway Baseball.
+As a result, the fans and audience can easily relate to the emotions and sentiments of individual personalities, hence easier marketability and online betting with such platforms as BetOnline.
 Below are some of the unwritten rules that have significantly evolved in the baseball arena.

 If you doubt what I am talking about, bat flipping is a common celebratory sign in many sports.
 In MLB, however, this has been considered by the players as one of the most offensive ways of celebrating.
 The opponents feel looked down upon if a pitcher celebrates this way.
 According to Jason Turbow, who is the author of The Baseball Codes, the rules of baseball have considerably evolved.
 Things that used to offend opponents no longer do it with similar magnitude.
 No wonder, as we speak, bat flipping has been explicitly accepted in baseball— it’s never that serious!